ayansk11/Brain-Tumor-Classification-Using-Convolutional-Neural-Network-CNN-/README.md

 # Brain-Tumor-Classification-Using-Convolutional-Neural-Network-CNN-
 A deep learning project for classifying brain tumor MRI scans into multiple categories using a comprehensive dataset.
 The project focuses on automated tumor detection and classification using medical imaging data.

-This repository contains a Notebook that processes and analyzes a brain tumor MRI dataset downloaded from Kaggle.
-The dataset includes MRI scans categorized into four classes: glioma, meningioma, pituitary tumor, and no tumor.
-The notebook provides tools for dataset exploration, including image counting and dimension analysis.

 ## Brain Tumor MRI Classification Dataset